alfiepates/blog.alfiepates.me/content/16-03-30-dictating-passwords.md

 > Alice is attempting to prove her identity to Bob.
 Eve can see what Alice is saying to Bob, but can't see what Bob is saying back.
 How does Alice prove her identity in such a way that Eve can't "prove" to be Alice after the fact?

-I'm also gonna propose another constraint: Alice is a human, not a computer.
+I'm also going to propose another constraint: Alice is a human, not a computer.
 Therefore, Alice cannot perform any 'computations', which include complex string manipulation and suchlike - no Diffie–Hellman here!

 After some thought, I have formulated a concept which seems to satisfy these requirements.
 It is as follows: